oksreenath/Aufgabe_Data_Engineer/Task 2/README.md

 7. max_speed
 \
 \
 The speed attribute is split into min_speed and max_speed as some engines contains two different speed measurements.
-If there is only speed specified, both the columns contains the same speed.
+If there is only one speed specified, both the columns contains the same speed.